Official symbols and emblems

 During droughts they retreat to waterways and open grassy areas where food is available.
 Sometimes several hundred kangaroos can be found in the same place, although they are independent animals and have no social structure.
 They prefer to rest under shade during the heat of the day.

 When the drought breaks they move to mulga tree areas where food and shade is available.
 This is also where they breed.
-Females normally carry one young in their pouch.
+Females normally carry one young (Joey) in their pouch.

 Wedge-tailed eagle